Payroll Tax

 Employees

-1. Submit a copy of social club agreement to the Controller’s Office.
+1. Submit a copy of the social club agreement to the Controller’s Office.

-2. Employee determines if controller’s office should use previous year taxable benefit to calculate current year estimated taxable benefit or submit new Social Club Log based on estimate.
+2. Employee determines if the controller’s office should use the previous year's taxable benefit to calculate the current year's estimated taxable benefit or submit a new Social Club Log based on the estimate.

-4. Review of final paycheck of the year by employee for accuracy.
+4. Review of the final paycheck of the year by the employee for accuracy.

-5. Terminated employee would complete final log and submit it to designated employee in the department who will submit it to controller’s office for process.
+5. The terminated employee would complete the final log and submit it to the designated employee in the department, who will submit it to the controller’s office for processing.

 Payroll Office